 Commonwealth Shared Scholarships are for candidates from less developed and lower middle income Commonwealth countries, for full-time Master’s study on selected courses.

-The University of Reading, in partnership with the Commonwealth Scholarship Commission, offers two scholarships under this scheme for the following courses:
+The University of Reading, in partnership with the Commonwealth Scholarship Commission, offers four scholarships under this scheme for the following courses: